ico277/nyafetch/README.md

 A neofetch alike program that shows hardware and distro information written in rust.
 # Compiling from source
 ## Dependencies
- libpci, clang, rust (for rust to compile c)
+ rust, libpci, clang (for rust to compile c)

  ### Linux
 **Arch(pacman):** pciutils clang

 **Debian(apt):** libpci-dev clang

 ### Windows